aws/aws-nitro-enclaves-acm/README.md

 This is a PKCS#11 provider intended to be executed within the confines of a Nitro Enclave.

-Development is aided by a Docker container that can be used to build and test run the PKCS#11 provider as a `p11-kit` module.
-This container is designed to be mostly transparent to the developer, and employed via the omnitool at `tools/devtool`.
+Development is aided by Docker containers that can be used to build and test run the PKCS#11 provider as a `p11-kit` module.
+These containers are designed to be mostly transparent to the developer, and employed via the omnitool at `tools/devtool`.